kyverno/chainsaw/website/docs/tests/index.md

     A global cleanup timeout can be defined at the configuration level or using command line flags.

     It can also be overriden on a per test or per test step basis but not at the operation level.

+## Parallel Execution of Tests

+While Chainsaw ensures that the steps within a test are executed sequentially, it is designed to run multiple tests in parallel to each other.
+This parallel execution helps in significantly reducing the overall time required to run an entire suite of tests, making the testing process more efficient, especially in scenarios with a large number of tests.

+!!! tip "Parallel execution of tests"

+    By default, Chainsaw will run tests in parallel.

+    This can be configured at the configuration level or using command line flags.
+However, individual tests can be configured to run concurrently by setting `Concurrent: true` in their `TestSpec`.

+    All non-concurrent tests are executed first, followed by the concurrent tests in parallel.